-ISO 27001 could be a differentiator that sets you apart from the competition, especially if new customers want their data to be handled with care.
+ISO 27001 could be a differentiator that sets you apart from the competition, especially if new customers want their data handled carefully.

 - Lowering the Expenses

-Information security is usually considered as a cost with no obvious financial gain.
-However, if you take compliance to heart and abide by the regulations, your chances of going through a data breach is highly unlikely.
+Information security is usually considered a cost with no obvious financial gain.
+However, if you take compliance to heart and abide by the regulations, your chances of going through a data breach are highly unlikely.

-If you are able to first understand and then communicate the above advantages to your higher management, they will then realise that the ISO 27001 certification is crucial for any organisation, and start getting things in order to work on implementation.
+If you can first understand and then communicate the above advantages to your higher management, they will realise that the ISO 27001 certification is crucial for any organisation and start getting things to work on implementation.

 While determining a precise cost for any compliance certification can be tricky, ISO 27001 is particularly variable.
 It is advisable that you begin your ISO 27001 compliance journey as soon as possible to minimise the costs associated with deferring ISO 27001.